-(i) New hallmarks based on identification of cross-border tax outcomes
+New hallmarks based on identification of cross-border tax outcomes

-- 238. The most direct way of targeting cross-border schemes is to develop hallmarks that focus on the kinds of tax outcomes that may give rise to tax policy or revenue concerns for the tax administration in the reporting jurisdiction (cross-border outcomes).
-Cross-border outcomes could include, for example: - a conflict in the tax treatment of an instrument or entity that results in a deduction / no inclusion (D/NI) or double deduction (DD) outcome; - an asset transfer arrangement where the terms of the arrangement give rise to a conflict in ownership of an asset that results in taxpayers in different jurisdictions: - claiming tax relief for depreciation or amortisation in respect of the same asset; or - claiming relief from double taxation in respect of the same item of income from the asset. - a deduction or equivalent relief resulting from a deemed or actual transfer of value for tax purposes that is not treated as giving rise to tax consequences in the jurisdiction of the counterparty. - 239.
-These new hallmarks are both specific in that they identify particular cross-border tax outcomes that may raise tax policy concerns for tax administrations and generic in that they are capable of capturing any arrangement designed to produce those outcomes, regardless of how the arrangements is structured.
-This combination of specific and generic elements allows tax administrations to target those international tax planning arrangements that raise the most significant tax policy or revenue concerns while still capturing novel or innovative schemes.
+239. The most direct way of targeting cross-border schemes is for the tax administration to develop hallmarks that focus on the kinds of base erosion and profit shifting techniques that are known to give rise to tax policy or revenue concerns (cross-border outcomes).
+Cross-border outcomes would include the types of structures identified in the BEPS Action Plan (OECD, 2013) (for example, hybrid mismatch and treaty shopping arrangements) and may include other cross-border tax outcomes that are known to pose material risks to the tax base of a reporting jurisdiction.
+These could include, for example:

+- Arrangements that give rise to a conflict in ownership of an asset that results in taxpayers in different jurisdictions claiming tax relief for depreciation or amortisation in respect of the same asset or claiming relief from double taxation in respect of the same item of income. - Deductible cross-border payments made to members of the same group that are not resident for tax purposes in any jurisdiction or that are resident in a jurisdiction that does not impose tax on income. - Transactions that give rise to a deduction or equivalent relief resulting from a deemed or actual transfer of value for tax purposes, where that transaction is not treated as giving rise to tax consequences in the jurisdiction of the counterparty. - Asset transfers where there is a material difference in the amount treated as payable in consideration for the asset.

-240. Countries should develop hallmarks that focus on particular cross-border tax outcomes that give rise to tax policy or revenue concerns for the tax administration in the reporting jurisdiction.
-These new hallmarks should be capable of capturing any arrangement designed to produce those cross-border outcomes, regardless of how those arrangements are structured.
+240. The hallmarks for international schemes must be both specific, in that they should identify particular cross-border tax outcomes that raise concerns for the reporting jurisdiction, and generic, in that they should be defined by reference to their overall tax effects and be capable of capturing any arrangement designed to produce those effects regardless of how the arrangement is actually structured.
+This combination of specific and generic elements will allow tax administrations to target those international tax planning arrangements that raise the most significant tax policy or revenue concerns while still capturing novel or innovative schemes.
+In addition to setting out general descriptions of cross-border outcomes, the tax administration should provide a specific list of tax regimes and outcomes that are not required to be disclosed under the international hallmarks in order to avoid disclosure of arrangements that are known to the tax administration and are not thought to raise any particular tax policy issues.

+241. As part of the work on monitoring the outputs from the BEPS project, countries may consider whether additional hallmarks are required to ensure that the outputs of the BEPS project are working as intended.
+This work could include development of model hallmarks, in order to minimise the additional compliance costs that would otherwise flow from different countries targeting the same cross-border scheme with overlapping disclosure obligations, each with its own definition and scope.

-(ii) Broad definition of arrangement that includes offshore tax outcomes
+Broad definition of arrangement that includes offshore tax outcomes